NORAD North American Aerospace Defense Command

 Where is NORAD Located?

-The United States Air Force administers NORAD’s headquarters facilities in Colorado under the command of the 721st Mission Support Group.
-The 721st Mission Support Group is part of the 21st Space Wing, with its headquarters at Peterson Air Force Base.
-NORAD’s forces consist of the Alaskan Region’s Eleventh Air Force, Canadian, and Continental Region.
+The United States Air Force administers NORAD’s headquarters in Colorado under the command of the 721st Mission Support Group.
+The 721st Mission Support Group is part of the 21st Space Wing, headquartered at Peterson Air Force Base.
+NORAD’s forces make up the Alaskan Region’s Eleventh Air Force, Canadian, and Continental Region.

 Official Website